-- Young children need a familiar and comfortable setting to show what they know and are able to do. - Teachers are looking for multiple sources of documentation of children's learning which are collected over a period of time.
+- Young children need a familiar and comfortable setting to show what they know and are able to do. - Teachers are looking for multiple sources of documentation of children's learning which are collected over a period of time. - The MMSR Kindergarten Assessment requires teachers to assess their students' performance in response to the instructional program during the first few weeks of school.

-&lt;sup>1 Maryland State Content Standards, Maryland State Curriculum for Kindergarten, and the MMSR Framework and Standards
+&lt;sup>1 Maryland State Content Standards, State Curriculum for Kindergarten, and the MMSR Framework and Standards